dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     sysprep.exe /oobe /generalize /shutdown
     ```

-The system will automatically shutdown and disconnect your RDP session.
+The system will automatically shut down and disconnect your RDP session.

 ### Task 5: Create a managed image from the Master Image VM